 Mr. Johnson, a native New Yorker, was born in the Bronx.
 He graduated from James Monroe High School, the City College of New York, and New York University School of Law.
 From 1975 to 1978, he was a criminal defense attorney for the Legal Aid Society.
 This was followed by eight years as a Bronx Assistant District Attorney.
 In August of 1986, he was appointed a Judge of the New York City Criminal Court, and then promoted to Acting Justice of the New York State Supreme Court, where he served until 1988.

 As District Attorney, Mr. Johnson has emphasized the prosecution of serious crimes.
 At the same time, he has employed a multi-faceted approach to prosecution that also stresses drug rehabilitation, community outreach, and crime prevention strategies.

 In the area of community affairs, Mr. Johnson and his staff actively participate in a wide variety of programs and community activities aimed at preventing crime and improving the quality of life.
-Two examples of these programs are the Youth Trial Advocacy Program (Y-TAP) and the Students Together Avoiding Risk (STAR) Program.
+Two examples of these programs are the Youth Trial Advocacy Program (Y-TAP) and the C.O.N.C.E.P.T.
+(Creating Opportunities Necessary to Create Empowered Positive Teens) Program.
 Y-TAP provides high school students the opportunity to develop advocacy skills and debating techniques by participating in a moot court competition under the guidance of Assistant District Attorneys who serve as coaches/mentors.
-As part of STAR, trained Office staff provide 5th and 6th graders and their parents with information on the negative effects of gangs, gun violence and drugs.
+As part of C.O.N.C.E.P.T., trained Office staff provide 6th and 7th graders, their parents, and school staff with information on the negative effects of gangs, gun violence, and drugs.

 Mr. Johnson, the father of four sons, is married to Appellate Division, First Department Justice Dianne Renwick, and resides in the Bronx with his family.